Tenants who may get compensation

 - 21 days after your tenancy ends

-Contact your district office for advice.
+Contact the Housing Executive for advice.

 Your district office will need to know:

 - cost of each improvement

 - dates the improvements started and finished

 If you aren't happy with the decision the Housing Executive made about your claim for compensation, you can appeal.
 You must appeal within 28 days of receiving the decision by writing to the area manager.

 Maximum amount for an improvement

 You can receive up to £3,000 for each improvement.
 You won't receive any compensation for an improvement if compensation would be under £100.